2003 California gubernatorial recall election: Arguments about the recall drive

 In the 2002 primary election, Davis ran unopposed for the Democratic nomination.
-He spent his campaign funds on attack ads against California Secretary of State Bill Jones and Los Angeles mayor Richard Riordan, the two well known moderates in the Republican primary.
+He spent his campaign funds on attack ads against California Secretary of State Bill Jones and Los Angeles mayor Richard Riordan, the two well-known moderates in the Republican primary.
 The result was that his opponent in the general election was conservative Republican and political newcomer Bill Simon, who was popular within his own party but unknown by the majority of the state population.
 The attacks from both sides turned off voters and suppressed turnout; Davis ultimately won with 47% of the vote.
 The suppressed turnout had the effect of lowering the threshold for the 2003 recall petition to qualify.

 On December 18, 2002, just over a month after being reelected, Davis announced that California would face a record budget deficit possibly as high as $35 billion, a forecast $13.7 billion higher than one a month earlier.
 The number was finally estimated to be $38.2 billion, more than all 49 other states' deficits combined.
 Already suffering from low approval ratings, Davis's numbers hit historic lows in April 2003 with 24% approval and 65% disapproval, according to a California Field Poll.
 Davis was almost universally disliked by both Republicans and Democrats in the state and a recall push was high.
 A hot-button issue that seemed to galvanize the public was the vehicle license fee increase Davis implemented under provisions of legislation passed by his predecessor which originally reduced the fees.

 On June 20, 2003, the Davis administration re-instituted the full vehicle license fee, and the action withstood legal challenge.
 The action was a key step in the plan to close the $38 billion shortfall in the 2003–2004 budget.
 The increase tripled the vehicle license fee for the average car owner, and began appearing in renewal notices starting August 1.
 The California state budget passed in late July 2003 included the projected $4 billion in increased vehicle license fee revenue.
 Proponents of the Governor's recall characterized the increase as a tax hike and used it as an issue in the recall campaign.
-In mid-August 2003, Davis floated a plan to reverse the increase, making up the revenue with taxes on high income earners, cigarettes, and alcoholic beverages.
+In mid-August 2003, Davis floated a plan to reverse the increase, making up the revenue with taxes on high-income earners, cigarettes, and alcoholic beverages.

-When Gray Davis was recalled and Arnold Schwarzenegger was elected governor in October 2003, Schwarzenegger vowed that his first act as governor would be to revoke the vehicle license fee increase.
-On November 17, just after his inauguration, Gov. Schwarzenegger signed Executive Order S-1-03, rescinding the vehicle license fee retroactive to October 1, 2003, when the fee increase went into effect.
+When Davis was recalled and Arnold Schwarzenegger was elected governor in October 2003, Schwarzenegger vowed that his first act as governor would be to revoke the vehicle license fee increase.
+On November 17, just after his inauguration, Governor Schwarzenegger signed Executive Order S-1-03, rescinding the vehicle license fee retroactive to October 1, 2003, when the fee increase went into effect.
 Analysts predicted that this would add more than $4 billion to the state deficit.
 Schwarzenegger did not indicate how cities and counties would be reimbursed for the lost revenue they received from the license fee to support public safety and other local government activities.